Carlo Scarpa: The Modern Son of Venice

 Renovation for the Museo Civico di Castelvecchio

-The museum, based in a huge Medieval castle, was renovated between 1958 and 1974.
+The museum, based in a huge medieval castle, was renovated between 1958 and 1974.
 In his design Scarpa made numerous decisions balancing the old and the new.
 He removed some of the layers added to the castle during its long history to establish an authentic historical experience.
-He used the new to bring out the best in the historical.
+He used the “new” to bring out the best in the historical.
 The interiors he designed in the finest detail (down to the fixtures used to display works of art) are at the same time non-intrusive, aimed solely at bringing attention to the art.
 Meanwhile, he is not afraid of making a striking statement with the bridge over the old moat.
 But again the goal is to bring the focus to the sculpture exhibited here.

-While started his work on Museo Civico di Castelvecchio, Adriano Olivetti of the famous Olivetti company, approached Scarpa to design the company’s showroom.
+While starting his work on Museo Civico di Castelvecchio, Adriano Olivetti of the famous Olivetti company, approached Scarpa to design the company’s showroom.
 The location could not be more prestigious – Piazza San Marco in Venice.

 Scarpa opened the long space to the exterior with windows.
 He used the best materials in a masterful way.
 We see a perfect combination of concrete, mosaics, metal, marble, and wood, that comes together in balance, order, and clarity.
 The quality of materials gives it a lavish feel, but the clarity of design gives it an extreme elegance.

 The showroom has changed hands several times, but since 2011 it is once again a display of Olivetti’s products.
 Although in reality, it is more of an exhibition of Scarpa’s design abilities that is on display here.

 Onorina Tomasi Brion, a widow of the founder of the Brionvega company, commissioned the Brion Tomb and Sanctuary in 1968.
 It is such a unique project that we will let Scarpa talk about it in his own words: